OAI/OpenAPI-Specification/CONTRIBUTING.md

 > [!NOTE]
 > See also the detailed team outlines in the [roles section](#roles).

-All pull requests must be reviewed and approved by one member of the TSC or Maintainer teams.
+All pull requests must be reviewed and approved by one member of the TSC or Maintainers teams.
 Reviews from other contributors are always welcome.

 Additionally, all pull requests that change the specification file `spec/oas.md` must be approved by two TSC members.